MedBenali0/HR-Data-Analysis/README.md

 - **age**: The age of the employee, stored as an integer.

 ## SQL Queries Documentation
-The script file named "Queries.sql" detailing SQL queries used for data manipulation and analysis within the project.
+The script file named `Queries.sql` detailing SQL queries used for data manipulation and analysis within the project.
 Each SQL statement is accompanied by a comment explaining its purpose and functionality, providing clarity and context for the queries utilized in the project.

-## HR Dashboard
+## HR Report
 <p align="center">
     <img src="images/page1.png" />
 </p>